CodyReichert/awesome-cl/README.md

 * [hermetic](https://github.com/eudoxia0/hermetic) - Security for Clack-based web applications.
 [Expat][14].
 * [live-reload](https://github.com/knobo/live-reload) - Live reload prototype for clack.
 [LLGPL][8].
 * [clack-static-asset-middleware](https://github.com/fisxoj/clack-static-asset-middleware) - a cache-busting static asset middleware for the clack.
 [MIT][200].

+For routing, we can also use Snooze (see below).

 Web frameworks
 --------------